Craven Park, Barrow-in-Furness

-Craven Park is a rugby league stadium in Barrow-in-Furness, Cumbria, England.
+Craven Park (also referred to as the Northern Competitions Stadium for sponsorship reasons) is a rugby league stadium in Barrow-in-Furness, Cumbria, England.
 It is the home of Barrow Raiders rugby league team.

 Rugby league

 Craven Park was built in 1931, largely as a result of the efforts of supporters of Barrow RLFC, 500 of whom volunteered to construct the ground.
-The total cost of the building project came to £7,500 which was an unbelievable figure in those days.
+The total cost of the building project came to £7,500; which was a substantial sum in those days.

 The stadium was named after Commander G. W. Craven, a local war hero, who had started the appeal fund with a donation of £500.

 It should not be confused with Craven Park, or Old Craven Park in Hull, other rugby league venues.

+Craven Park was a venue for the 2000 Rugby League World Cup.

-As of 2022, the capacity of Craven Park stands at only 6,000.
+As of 2022, the capacity of Craven Park stands at 6,000.

-Matches between either Barrow or Cumbria against touring international rugby league sides included:
+Matches of either Barrow or Cumbria against touring international rugby league sides included:

 Greyhound racing

 Independent (unaffiliated to a governing body) greyhound racing took place around Craven Park from 1932–1933.